Exact Functional ANOVA Decomposition for Categorical Inputs Models: Abstract

 \section{Abstract}

 Functional ANOVA offers a principled framework for interpretability by decomposing a model’s prediction into main effects and higher-order interactions.
 For independent features, this decomposition is well-defined, strongly linked with SHAP values, and serves as a cornerstone of additive explainability.
 However, the lack of an explicit closed-form expression for general dependent distributions has forced practitioners to rely on costly sampling-based approximations.
 We completely resolve this limitation for categorical inputs.
 By bridging functional analysis with the extension of discrete Fourier analysis, we derive a closed-form decomposition without any assumption.
 Our formulation is computationally very efficient.
 It seamlessly recovers the classical independent case and extends to arbitrary dependence structures, including distributions with non-rectangular support.
 Furthermore, leveraging the intrinsic link between SHAP and ANOVA under independence, our framework yields a natural generalization of SHAP values for the general categorical setting.
+We provide a basic \href{https://github.com/BapFr/Exact-Functional-ANOVA-Decomposition-for-Categorical-Inputs-Models}{Python implementation} of our method.